“He who depends upon his eyes for sight, his ears for hearing and his mouth for speech, he is still dead.” Hazrat Inayat

 Everything in this world tastes of blood!

 Now all my friends are like sparrows and the moon is white as wonder bread.
-Our wings go on beating against the light.
+Our wings will go on beating against this light.

 I tell you there is a kind of dancing here just not the kind the rich pay good money for.